-Staphylococcus lugdunensis is a coagulase-negative staphylococcus (CNS).
-Like other CNS, S. lugdunensis in humans ranges from a harmless skin commensal to a life-threatening pathogen (as with infective endocarditis).
-Unlike other CNS, however, S. lugdunensis can cause severe disease reminiscent of the virulent infections frequently attributable to S. aureus .
+Staphylococcus lugdunensis is a coagulase-negative staphylococcus (CoNS).
+Like other CoNS, S. lugdunensis in humans ranges from a harmless skin commensal to a life-threatening pathogen (as with infective endocarditis).
+Unlike other CoNS, however, S. lugdunensis can cause severe disease reminiscent of the virulent infections frequently attributable to Staphylococcus aureus .
 In addition, most S. lugdunensis isolates remain susceptible to a large number of antimicrobial agents.

 The microbiology, clinical features, and treatment of S. lugdunensis infections will be reviewed here.
 Other issues related to coagulase-negative staphylococci are discussed in detail separately.